-The International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 (MARPOL) specifies that certain crew members must be appropriately qualified on tankers that conduct crude oil washing (COW) operations.
-The Master, Chief Mate, Chief Engineer, First Assistant Engineer, cargo officer (where carried), and any ratings who have responsibilities defined in the COW Operations and Equipment Manual, must possess the appropriate certification of qualification.
-The RMI Maritime Administrator (the "Administrator") will provide, upon application and satisfactory proof of experience, an endorsement of competency in COW with the tanker certificate referred to in §3.1 above.
-(Refer to RMI Requirements for Seafarer Certification (MI-118), §5.10.)
+The International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 ("MARPOL Convention") specifies that certain crewmembers must be appropriately qualified on tankers, which conduct crude oil washing (COW) operations.
+The master, chief mate, chief engineer, first assistant engineer, cargo officer (where carried), and any ratings that have responsibilities defined in the COW Operations and Equipment Manual, must possess the appropriate certification of qualification.
+The Administration will provide, upon application and satisfactory proof of experience, an endorsement of competency in COW with the tanker certificate referred to in section 3.1 above.